Randhir123/nifty50-multimodal-transformer/README.md

 # Nifty50 Multimodal Transformer

 A multimodal Transformer for short-horizon Nifty50 outperformance prediction.
-The project combines four views of the same stock/date sample: tabular OHLCV features, real financial news encoded with FinBERT, GAF/MTF time-series images encoded with a CNN, and relational sector/peer knowledge-graph features.
+The project combines four views of the same stock/date sample:
+* tabular OHLCV features,
+* real financial news encoded with FinBERT,
+* GAF/MTF time-series images encoded with a CNN, and
+* relational sector/peer knowledge-graph features.

 The pipeline is leakage-safe, uses purged walk-forward cross-validation, and evaluates whether each modality contributes signal beyond a tabular baseline.
-The cleanest current result comes from Run C: a 6-stock training subset with 37-feature KG context computed against a 49-stock Nifty50 peer universe.
+The cleanest current result comes from this run: a 6-stock training subset with 37-feature KG context computed against a 49-stock Nifty50 peer universe.

 This is an educational/coursework project, not financial advice or a trading system.